LHNCBC/lforms/r4-support.md

   unsupported, but is also unnecessary with LHC-Forms if "questionnaire-unit" is used.
 Type "prompt" is also unsupported but is being removed in R5 (https://jira.hl7.org/browse/FHIR-21023).
+* maxDecimalPlaces
+* maxValue (for types other than integer and decimal)
+* minValue (for types other than integer and decimal)
 * unitValueSet
 * usageMode